 Manage and enable a flexible and documented work from home policy which includes a syllabus of skills that should be acquired, demonstrated, and honed.
 This policy could include competence in using internet conference software systems, understanding the protocols (and laws) related to session call recording, etiquette of chat rooms, note taking detail, and follow-up (use of meeting/call recording technology is empowering this new behavior).

 Considering the many disciplines noted above, it is important to coordinate all these new policies carefully.
-Broadly speaking, this business resiliency program can act like the conductor in an orchestra ensuring everything is coordinated well.
+Broadly speaking, this business continuity plan can act like the conductor in an orchestra ensuring everything is coordinated well.
 A powerful relationship database can enable the effective collection, automation, aggregation, and sharing of the key data needed by today’s business leaders.
 Having precise, accurate, and reliable data will allow timely decisions when a disaster strikes, allowing you to respond, recover, and resume your business quickly and predictably.
 Fusion functions as a skilled orchestra conductor to coordinate everything so that the business delivers the results that matter!

 The new normal is here.
 It’s time for us all to adapt, respond, and learn to thrive in it.